waldo323/schedcsv/README.md

    * custom xml for program book
    * list of speakers
    * list of speakers giving 3+ "hours" of talks ( an hour in this case is defined as 50 minutes...I think)
-   * full output into a csv which google calendar should be able to import (works but seems to take a while to show up)
+   * full schedule output into a csv which google calendar is be able to import (difficult to use as so many events are at the same time)
-   * calendar views per track and one for the whole schedule (this last is not very useful in google calendar but should be useful for attendees)
+   * schedule by track  in a (google or other ical) calendar importable csv format
-   * output by room and speaker currently for dubugging but hopefully soon in a calendar importable csv format
+   * schedule by speaker in a (google or other ical) calendar importable csv format
+   * zip of all speakers calender importable csv files
+   * schedule by room for dubugging